claudia-viaro/optimal_stopping-switching/README.md

 I am transferring the switching problem under a RL formulation using OpenAI Gym architecture: [gym_switching](https://github.com/claudia-viaro/gym_switching).
 It is notproducing any switching yet.  <br>

-The neural network approximation used up to now, seems not to be learning well the model.
-Changes are needed as well as more metrics to evaluate performance.